-- to perform the full assessment of risk reduction produced by different clusters of innovations by using a Decision Support System, see Section 6; the available Decision Support systems allow to represent consequences of specific scenarios and to assess social, economic and environmental impacts; however these tools cannot provide the users with quantitative indications at the level of each sector, since this would require a number of indicators and data to develop original functions describing the dynamics of each sector; - to use the qualitative sectoral impact assessment for each innovation and combine the outcomes of each table eventually discussing within a focus group of end users and experts, who also actively participated in the set-up of the SPRC in the site.
+- to perform the full assessment of risk reduction produced by different clusters of innovations by using a Decision Support System, see Section 6.
+The available Decision Support systems allow to represent consequences of specific scenarios and to assess social, economic and environmental impacts.
+These tools, however, cannot provide the users with quantitative indications at the level of each sector, since this would require a number of indicators and data to develop original functions describing the dynamics of each sector; - to assess the sectoral impact of each innovation and combine the outcomes of each table eventually discussing within a focus group of end users and experts, who also actively participated in the set-up of the SPRC in the site.